foumart/AppleII.Project.template/README.md

 ## Installation and Build

 1. Run **npm install** to install build dependencies.
-2. Build the project with **npm run start** or **npm run build**
+2. Build the project with `npm run start` or `npm run build`

-### What does a build do:
+### Build Process `npm run build`

-1. Cleans (or creates) a `public/` folder and prepares it for a new build.
+1. Prepares a `public/` folder.
-2. Copies the `emulator/` to the `public/` folder.
+2. Copies the `emulator/`.
-3. Copies the source DSK image from `dsk/` into `emulator/json/disks/` (disk image have the same name as the project).
+3. Copies the source DSK image from `dsk/` into `public/emulator/json/disks/`*¹.
-4. Converts all source files (.bas, .s, .asm) into the needed format for Apple II (BAS, BIN) and writes them on disk.
+4. Converts all source files (.bas, .s, .asm) into the needed format for Apple II (BAS, BIN) and writes them to disk.
-5. Starts or Syncs the Apple II emulator - it will load the disk at boot and should try to run a basic STARTUP file right away.
+5. Starts the Apple II emulator in the browser and loads the project *².

-#### Useful for Development:
+6. Runs a Watch process for automatic reload.

+### Workflow:

-- Live reload - the web Emulator will restart with any change you perform within the `src/` folder.
+1. Once built a Watch process will make sure to reload the project with any change you perform within the `src/` folder.
+2. The generated disk will be in `public/json/disks/`.

+##

+  *¹ Disk image gets the same name as project name.
+A ProDOS disk with all assets should be prepared beforehand.

+  *² At load the emulator will boot the disk automatically and should try to run a basic STARTUP file right away.